-In the NEDS, trauma centers that are level I, II, and III are distinguished.
-If the strata size in the universe or frame was less than two hospitals, a collapsed stratification of level I and level II or levels I, II, and III was necessary.
+In the 2007 NEDS, trauma centers that are level I, II, and III are distinguished.
+If the strata size in the universe or frame was less than two hospitals, a collapsed stratification of levels I and II or levels I, II, and III was necessary.